filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 - 14. Submit `FaultReport` and `PowerReport` to `StoragePowerActor` for slashing and power accounting.
 - 15. Check and ensure that Pledge Collateral is statisfied.
 TODO: some details are missing here, also related to ProvingPeriod depending on PoSt construction.
 - 16. Update challenge status and add `Committed` sectors received during the challenge to the `Sectors`, `ProvingSet`, and `SectorTable`.
-- 17. All Sectors will be considered in `DetectedFaults` when a miner fail to `SubmitPoSt` in a proving period and detected by `onMissedSurprisePoSt` in `CheckSurprisePoStSubmissionHappened` (move to State 18).
+- 17. All Sectors will be considered in `DetectedFaults` when a miner fail to `SubmitSurprisePoSt` or `SubmitElectionPoSt` (jointly `SubmitPoSt` methods) in a proving period and detected by `onMissedSurprisePoSt` in `CheckSurprisePoStSubmissionHappened` (move to State 18).

 # Detect Faults